luztambor/video-platform/README.md

-A videosharing React application powered by the Youtube v3 API.
+A video-browsing React application powered by the Youtube v3 API.